openworm/org.geppetto.docs/source/connections.rst

 Highlighting Visual References
 =================
-Connections can specify visual references, which are references to 3D objects in the scene.
+Connections can specify visual references.
+Visual References are a way to associate a connection to to 3D objects in the scene, usually used to provide a visual representation of a connection in the 3D scene, but this decision is left to the developer.

-Visual references can be used by interacting with the console.
-Navigate inside an entity, then connection and you'll find the visual references inside.
-You can highlight each one of them individually.
+Visual references can be explored via console.
+Once the user navigates to an entity connection, visual references can be found inside and can be highlighted individually.

-For example, let's say you wanted to highlight a single visual reference.
-You will type in the console.
+Let's say the user wanted to highlight a single visual reference associated to a given connection, this can be achieved by typing the following in the Geppetto console:

 .. code-block:: javascript

 	Entity.Connection.VisualReference.highlight(true);

 This will highlight, by changing color to red, the specific part of the entity that is noted in the visual reference.
-To undo highlight of visual reference you'll use same command, but passing the false flag inside.
+To undo highlight of a visual reference the user can use same function passing the false flag instead:

 .. code-block:: javascript

 	Entity.Connection.VisualReference.highlight(false);

-If you wish to see all the visual references highlight for a connection, you'll use:
+If the user wants to highlight all visual references for a connection, the following command will be entered in the Geppetto console:

 .. code-block:: javascript